 Some injuries require extended rehabilitation.
 Other accidents leave workers disabled and unable to handle the physical challenges of their jobs.
 An injured worker may accumulate hefty medical bills and have no income to pay them, causing financial stress.
 But you may have legal options.
 You should seek the guidance of an oil field accident lawyer.

 At Herrman & Herrman, we take pride in fighting for the rights of injured oil field workers and their families.
 If you or your loved one has suffered a serious injury while working for an oil or gas company, you should talk with an experienced San Antonio oil field accident lawyer about your legal options.
-We are ready to help you seek full compensation for your workplace injuries.
+Our experienced lawyers are ready to help you seek full compensation for your workplace injuries.
 An oil field accident settlement can reduce financial stress and help you rebuild your life.

 San Antonio Oil Field Dangers